Collections

 ALWAYS AVAILABLE BY REQUEST

-In 1827, a murder occurred at the Cherry Hill farm, home of the well known Van Rensselaer family.
+The 1827 Murder at Cherry HillIn 1827, a murder occurred at the Cherry Hill farm, home of the well-known Van Rensselaer family.
 The crime aroused tremendous public interest, and the subsequent trial culminated in the last public hanging in Albany.
-Although it appeared to be a crime of passion, it uncovered some simmering issues of the day including women’s roles and legal rights, social class, punishment and the law, and slavery in New York.
-Hear the words of those involved in the crime and decide whom you think was guilty or innocent.
+Although it appeared to be a crime of passion, it uncovered some simmering issues of the day, including women’s roles and legal rights, social class, punishment and the law, and slavery in New York.
+Hear the words of those involved in the crime and decide who you think was guilty or innocent.

-This program is available to community and school groups.
+Both programs are available to community and school groups.